Experiencing Marriage Problems? Everyone Does.

 I may not have all the answers my friend, family member or acquaintance needs, but I try to guide then on a path that will lead them to a solution.

-Most of the time the women relay the marriage problems like this to me:
+Most of the time the women relay their marriage problems like this:

 My marriage needs help.
 My husband doesn’t discipline the kids at all.
 He lets them scream, throw fits and just sits in front of the TV.

 I don’t know what to do anymore.
 I don’t believe in divorce, but how can I go on living with this man?
 He is always angry, stressed and never seems to be happy.
 I don’t want my kids to live like this!

 Every woman sharing their struggling with me is discouraged.

 They’ve taken the risk in confiding in someone else that their family is not as happy as they’re Instagram feed says they are.

 Before we dig into that commonality, let me add a teeny tiny disclosure.